canfar/openstack-sandbox/doc/CANFAR_openstack_ldap_integration.md

 Presently, UVic uses a read-only LDAP slave from WestGrid to provide user authentication (name, password).
 Our understanding is that all other relationships and privilieges (e.g., tenants, roles) are stored in the Keystone SQL database local to the cloud.

-Using an IceHouse OpenStack distribution installed locally, and our local development LDAP server, we have set up a system which should be at least superficially similar to that at UVic.
+Using an IceHouse OpenStack distribution installed locally (with multi-domain support enabled), and our local development LDAP server, we have set up a system which should be at least superficially similar to that at UVic.
 [This guide](http://www.mattfischer.com/blog/?p=545) was very useful.

 1. **Backups and account/role/tenant IDs**